prebid/Prebid.js/modules/audigentRtdProvider.md

 that you would like to retrieve segments for, add a mapping in the 'mapSegments' parameter.
 In this example we will configure publisher 1234 to retrieve appnexus segments from Audigent.
 See the "Parameter Descriptions" below for more detailed information of the configuration parameters.
+Currently, OpenRTB compatible fpd data will be added for any bid adapter in the "mapSegments" objects, and automated bid augmentation exists for the Appnexus bid adapter.

 ```
 pbjs.setConfig(